Starttoaster/docker-traefik/README.md

  3. Change directory: `cd /opt/traefik`

 Once you answer a couple questions, the script should complete.
 If you are running on a VPS (cloud server) you should then be ready to run `docker-compose up -d` and bring up your apps.
-If you are self-hosting on a home network then move on to the next sections for post-install steps.
+If you are self-hosting from home, then move on to the next sections for home networks.
 If you want to add more or other apps to the docker-compose file, you simply need to add the labels section to each service and just change the subdomain to what you want its URL to be.

 ### For home networks and servers using private IP addresses